 How is Call Center Software Priced?

-Call center solutions are priced based on size and number of users
+Call center software solutions are priced based on the size and the number of users.

 Call center software is a tool that can benefit your business with a higher profitability and lower costs, but you need to pick the right solution at the right price.

 Although the price of call center programs varies, one feature is common throughout — providers charge by the seat (also referenced as per agent or per extension).
 According to Business.com an on-premise call center software solution can cost anywhere from $1,200 for smaller solutions to as much as $25,000 for a larger setup.
 On the other hand, hosted software can range from $50 to $300 per agent.
 CostOwl.com notes that the solutions needed for mid-sized businesses range around $65 to $125 per user per month.
 Oftentimes you can negotiate with providers for cheaper monthly rates if you agree to a longer contract period, too.

 For a large call center solution, plan on spending upwards of $100,000-$500,000 on software and equipment.
 You'll also need to factor in additional fees for setup, installation, maintenance and more.